-The Witcher was the final show to present as part of Netflix's TUDUM fan event on Sept.
-25, sharing new footage from Season 2 and a behind-the-scenes look at Blood Origin.
-But the real news was the continuation of expanding the franchise.
-The Witcher was already the subject of multiple short story collections, novels, and a popular video game before Netflix got ahold of it.
-Now, along with the series, there will be another animated film, most likely a prequel like Nightmare of the Wolf.
-And a third series is going to be going into production, this one aimed at the Netflix Family brand.
-A kid's version of The Witcher may sound a little odd, but with such an expansive universe and several young potential protagonists that Geralt has met along the way, creating an all-ages action-adventure series isn’t as far-fetched as it sounds.
+Before Netflix got ahold of it, The Witcher was already the subject of multiple short story collections, novels, and a popular video game saga, so it makes sense that there are so many opportunities for new seasons and spinoffs.
+At its TUDUM fan event on Sept.
+25, 2021, Netflix revealed a behind-the-scenes look at Blood Origin, as well as the announcement that there will be another animated film, most likely a prequel like Nightmare of the Wolf.
+Plus, a third series would be going into production, aimed at the Netflix Family brand.
+A kids’ version of The Witcher may sound a little odd, but with such an expansive universe and several young potential protagonists that Geralt has met along the way, creating an all-ages action-adventure series isn’t as far-fetched as it sounds.

-But of course, the big news is that Netflix is already all-in on The Witcher Season 3, giving the next season the green light months before Season 2 hits streaming.
-Here's everything fans know about it so far.
+But of course, the most significant update is that Netflix is already all-in on The Witcher Season 3, giving the third season the green light months before Season 2 hit streaming.

 The Witcher Season 3 Cast

 Although Netflix has not released an official cast list for Season 3, the Season 2 finale confirms Henry Cavill will, once again, return as Geralt of Rivia, the titular Witcher.
 Anya Chalotra will also be back as Yennefer, the love of his life, and Freya Allan as Ciri, whose training Yennefer will take over.
 Kim Bodnia will be back as Vesemir.
 And perhaps most importantly, the show will likely bring back fan-favorite Joey Batey as Jaskier so he can sing fans a few new earworms next season.
 Toss a coin to him, y’all.